-Red House Youth Projects (Registered Charity No. 1092828) is a charitable Trust which supports work with young people under the age of 21 within the County of Norfolk.
+Red House Youth Trust (Registered Charity No. 1092828) is a charitable Trust which supports work with young people under the age of 21 within the County of Norfolk.

 This support is provided in two main ways:-

 - Financial support via grants for projects, events etc.